travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

     steps:
     - script: dotnet build --configuration $(buildConfiguration)
       displayName: 'dotnet build $(buildConfiguration)'
     ```

 Some notes:

 * Do I pay?
 There is a [free tier][freetier] Azure Dev Ops options to get started.

 * What happened above?
-The steps built the site as if runing build in Visual Studio.
+The steps built the site as if you ran build in Visual Studio.
+We could and should insert tests for code coverage and quality?

-* If you make a change to  file, the build process will kick off again because the **trigger** parameter in the pipeline config file.
+* If you make a changes to any file in the repo, the build process will kick off again because the **trigger** parameter in the pipeline config file.

+Next steps...

+Read up on [jobs][jobs] and [agents][agents].
+The idea is that we can build the docs in the build pipeline.
+(Or would that be better in the release phase?)

+1. Create a simple job.
+Add to the azure-pipelines.yml file to say "Hello World".

+    ```yaml
+    steps:
+    - bash: echo "Hello World"
+    - script: dotnet build --configuration $(buildConfiguration)
+      displayName: 'dotnet build $(buildConfiguration)'
+    ```

+1. Create different agents.
+Add this to config and run:

+    ```yaml
+    jobs:
+    - job: Linux
+    pool:
+        vmImage: 'ubuntu-latest'
+    steps:
+    - script: echo hello from Linux
+    - bash: echo "Hello World"
+    - script: dotnet build --configuration $(buildConfiguration)
+        displayName: 'dotnet build $(buildConfiguration)'
+    - job: macOS
+    pool:
+        vmImage: 'macOS-latest'
+    steps:
+    - script: echo hello from macOS
+    - job: Windows
+    pool:
+        vmImage: 'windows-latest'
+    steps:
+    - script: echo hello from Windows
+    ```

 To file: